 In our Summer Pyjama Week, we tie into the STA’s Water Safety Week and we encourage all our swimmers and their adults to browse the materials that STA produce – including some very emotional stories about families who have experienced personal loss through drowning.

 Every autumn sees our annual Charity Pyjama Week where our local Puddle Ducks teams raise money for a cause local to them.
 We ask for a voluntary donation for those attending the lessons but many of our little swimmers choose to raise sponsorship money for completing a personal survival lesson plan in their pyjamas.
-Over the last 2 years we have raised more than £105,000!
+Over the last 3 years we have raised nearly £150,000!